hamlim/blog/public/posts/2021/august/on-written-communication.md

-However, I don't really have an equivalent for communication, or more specifically I feel like I'm missing the Obsidian vault that I could use to ~~collaborate with~~ _think with_ teammates<Ref id="2" />.
+However, I don't really have an equivalent for communication, or more specifically I feel like I'm missing the Obsidian vault that I could use to ~~collaborate with~~ _think with_ teammates<FootnoteRef id="2" />.
 While internally at work we do have tools like Google Docs, Confluence, etc, none of these tools seemed to have really stuck, and they either lean too heavily into one side of the spectrum between collaboration or permanence.

 I don't know if I necessarily have a point or takeaway with this blog post, however I do think there is value in defaulting to longer form communication.
 It